 - 1. The Department of Building and Safety shall have the authority to issue orders to comply and assess penalties against any and all responsible parties for violations of any provisions of this Code pertaining to signage. - 2.
 The owner of the property on which a sign is located and the owner of the sign and sign support structure are both responsible parties for complying with all provisions of this Code pertaining to signage.
-In addition, both responsible parties are individually liable to pay the civil penalties assessed pursuant to this section.
+In addition, both the owner of the property and the owner of the sign/sign support structure are responsible parties are individually jointly and severally liable for to pay the civil penalties assessed pursuant to this section. - 3.
+Violations of the sign regulations are deemed continuing violations and each day that a violation continues is deemed to be a new and separate offense. - 4.
+Whenever the Department of Building and Safety determines that a violation of the sign regulations has occurred or continues to exist, the Department of Building and Safety may issue a written order to comply to each of the responsible parties.

-- 3. Violations of the sign regulations are deemed continuing violations and each day that a violation continues is deemed to be a new and separate offense. - 4.
-Whenever the Department of Building and Safety determines that a violation of the sign regulations has occurred or continues to exist, the Department of Building and Safety may issue a written order to comply to each of the responsible parties. - 5.
-The order to comply shall be mailed via U.S. first class mail to each responsible party. - 6.
+- 5. The order to comply shall be mailed via U.S. first class mail to each responsible party. - 6.
 Penalties shall begin to accrue on the 16th day after the effective date shown on the order to comply, unless the violation is corrected or the sign copy is removed before midnight on the 15th day after the effective date. - 7.
 The amount of penalties shall follow the chart in Subsection C below.
 These penalty amounts shall be in addition to any other fees required by Chapter IX of this Code. - 8.
 After correcting the violation or removing the sign copy, the responsible party must contact the representative of the Department of Building and Safety who issued the order to comply, to request a re-inspection.
 Any penalties assessed will cease to accrue starting on the day that the Department of Building and Safety determines through its re-inspection that the violation has been corrected or that the sign copy has been removed. - 9.
-If the Department of Building and Safety rescinds an order to comply, the violation shall be considered corrected and no penalties shall be due. - 10.
+If the Department of Building and Safety rescinds an order to comply, the violation shall be considered corrected and no penalties shall be due. - 40.
 All other matters pertaining to the issuance of orders to comply and assessment of penalties for sign code violations, to include the processing of appeals, shall be as regulated by Chapter IX of this Code.